Office of the Secretary (OST), Department of Transportation (DOT).

-Business Size Standards for the DBE DOT Financial Assistance Programs
+II.
+Business Size Standards for the DBE Program

 Regulatory Analyses and Notices

-This action has been analyzed in accordance with the principles and criteria contained in Executive Order 13132, and the Department has determined that this action would not have sufficient federalism implications to warrant the preparation of a federalism assessment.
-The Department has also determined that this action would not preempt any State law or State regulation or affect the States' ability to discharge traditional State governmental functions.
+This action has been analyzed in accordance with the principles and criteria contained in Executive Order 13132 (Federalism), and the Department has determined that this action will not have sufficient federalism implications to warrant the preparation of a federalism assessment.
+The Department has also determined that this action will not preempt any State law or State regulation or affect the States' ability to discharge traditional State governmental functions.

-This rule has been analyzed in accordance with the principles and criteria contained in Executive Order 13084 (“Consultation and Coordination with Indian Tribal Governments”).
-Because this rule would not significantly or uniquely affect the Indian tribal communities, and would not impose substantial direct compliance costs, the funding and consultation requirements of the Executive Order do not apply.
+This rule has been analyzed in accordance with the principles and criteria contained in Executive Order 13175 (Consultation and Coordination with Indian Tribal Governments).
+Because this rule will not significantly or uniquely affect the Indian tribal communities, and will not impose substantial direct compliance costs, the funding and consultation requirements of the Executive Order do not apply.

 The regulations implementing Executive Order 12372 regarding intergovernmental consultation on Federal programs and activities do not apply to this program.